soluling/I18N/README.md

 - XML
 - YAML

-More samples will be added soon.
+Android, iOS and Visual C++ samples will be added soon.

 ## API Implementation